Legacy Search UI Framework

 As of the September 2016 release of Coveo for Sitecore (4.0.402), search pages are by default mobile responsive.
 For this reason, the Coveo Search Mobile and Coveo Search Mobile Resources components are considered legacy components.
 From this release on, creating a mobile layout is considered obsolete.

-A Coveo Search Page has the ability to adapt and reorganize itself to fit the size of the screen on which it is being viewed.
+A Coveo-Powered Search Page has the ability to adapt and reorganize itself to fit the size of the screen on which it’s being viewed.
 This is thanks to its responsive design, which is made possible by the stylesheets included in the Coveo Search Resources component.

 The solution to this issue is to use the Mobile device, along with mobile layouts and sublayouts.